HALLOWEEN IN PARIS: VAMPIRES IN PARIS, VAMPIRE DRINKS, AND VAMPIROLOGISTS

 ETRANGE RENCONTRE AU MUSEE DES VAMPIRES – FINAL THOUGHTS

 I found the event and the museum very interesting.
-Some years before I had done an alternative tour at Père Lachaise with Jacques Sirgent (yes, we were looking for Dracula in Paris!) and I knew that he would not disappoint.
+Some years before I had done a Secret Paris tour at Père Lachaise with Jacques Sirgent (yes, we were looking for Dracula in Paris!) and I knew that he would not disappoint.
 However, this is a talk difficult to follow if you don’t have a good level of French.
-In this case, there is always the possibility to visit the museum out of this event during a half creepy, half funny afternoon and exchange some words with him in English.
+In this case, there is always the possibility to visit the museum out of this Halloween in Paris event during a half creepy, half funny afternoon and exchange some words with him in English.
 If you are looking for alternative things to see in Paris or activities to explore Paris Like a Local, the Vampire Museum Paris won’t disappoint you.

 VAMPIRE MUSEUM PARIS – INFO & TIPS